 The series will open with an introductory lecture providing a broader cultural and political context for the lectures to follow.
 These will focus on the experiences of key individuals – John Heartfield, Kurt Schwitters, Oscar Kokoschka, Ludwig Meidner and Marie-Louise von Motesiczky – and the issues raised within the study of mid-20th century British art by the reception of their disparate yet related practices.

 The course will coincide with a major nationwide arts festival entitled Insiders/Outsiders: Refugees from Nazi Europe and their Contribution to British Culture.
 At a time when the issue of immigration is much-debated, the Festival – and this short course – will serve as a reminder of the importance of cultural cross-fertilization and of the indelible contribution that refugees can – and do – make to British life.

 Confirmed speakers: Monica Bohm-Duchen, Dr Ines Schlenker, Dr Niccola Shearman, Professor Sarah Wilson

 The series aims to deliver current art-historical thinking in an accessible manner and is open to anyone over the age of 18.
 Our speakers are specialists in their field and are drawn from members of Courtauld staff and from other leading institutions.

-Tuesday evenings during term from 7.00 – 8.00 pm (venue to be confirmed); they are followed by a friendly, informal drinks reception.
+Tuesday evenings during term from 7.00 – 8.00 pm (venue – Somerset House in the Autumn Term; Vernon Square in the Spring and Summer (see above for full details); they are followed by a friendly, informal drinks reception.